 Constituted a Human Rights Steering Committee to exercise oversight and coordinate the implementation of the National HIV & TB Human Rights Strategic Plan 2020 – 2024 and other related human rights issues.

 An integrated Bio-behavioural Surveillance Survey (IBBSS) for Female Sex Workers (FSW) and men sleeping with men (MSM) conducted in 2019.
-The FSW IBBSS reported 4.3% prevalence among an estimated population of 60,000 FSW nationwide.
-Similarly, the Men’s Study II conducted in 2018 reported an HIV prevalence of 18.3% among an estimated population of 54,000.
+The FSW IBBSS reported 4.3% prevalence among an estimated population of 60000 FSW nationwide.
+Similarly, the Men’s Study II conducted in 2018 reported an HIV prevalence of 18.3% among an estimated population of 54000.
 Similar surveys were conducted within the prison community and report of a prevalence of 2.3%.

 The Ghana AIDS Commission Act, (Act 938) establishes an HIV and AIDS Fund to ensure sustainable domestic financing of the HIV and AIDS response, and also provides for the protection of the human rights and safety of persons living with HIV and those with high risk of HIV infection under the non-discrimination provisions.